lnahrf/steel_rods/cluk0s9ms000408jv6ge0chm5.md

 WiFi is essentially a radio frequency transmitted by a router on the 2.4Ghz or 5Ghz bands.
 Jamming is the process of interrupting the transmitted signal, by sending out "noise" and drowning the data transmitted and received by the router, on a specific band.

-It is important to know that Jamming a signal is a very different concept than De-authenticating.
+It is important to note that jamming a signal is a very different concept than de-authenticating.

 ### De-authentication Attack

-De-authentication is an attack where the attacker sends out a "de-authentication" signal (packet) which forces the access point (router) to disconnect from all devices for a brief second.
+De-authentication is an attack where the attacker sends out a "de-authentication" signal (packet) that forces the access point (router) to disconnect from all devices for a brief second.
 Attackers use de-authentication to force routers to re-connect to nearby devices and thus transmit handshakes, that are then captured by the attackers.

 ### WEP, WPA and WPA2